 Flip, and cook until salmon reaches a minimum internal temperature of 135 degrees, 4-6 minutes.

 Remove from burner and transfer salmon to a plate.
-Remove skin and use a fork to flake salmon into bite-sized pieces.
+Carefully, remove skin and, using a fork, flake salmon into bite-sized pieces.
 Stir in seasoning blend

 Finish the Dish

-Plate dish as pictured on front of card, topping tortillas with salmon, salsa, chipotle mayonnaise, cheese, and remaining cilantro.
+Plate dish as pictured on front of card, topping tostada shells with salmon, salsa, chipotle mayonnaise (to taste), cheese, and reserved cilantro.
 Bon appétit!